Andrew J. West

-Andrew J. West is an American actor who is best known for his roles as Fisher in Greek and Gareth in The Walking Dead.
+Andrew J. West (born November 22, 1983) is an American actor who is best known for his roles as Fisher in Greek and Gareth in The Walking Dead.
 He appeared as a guest star in the fourth-season finale, and was promoted to a series regular for the fifth season.
 His performance earned him a Saturn Award for Best Guest Starring Role on Television nomination.
 He also portrayed the adult Henry Mills on the final season of Once Upon a Time.

 Personal life

 West began dating actress Amber Stevens after they met on the television show Greek.
 They married on December 5, 2014, in Los Angeles.
-They have three daughters: Ava Laverne, born on October 7, 2018, Winona Marie, born on July 29, 2021 and Bernadette Maxine, born on September 3, 2024.
+They have three daughters: Ava Laverne, born on October 7, 2018, Winona Marie, born on July 29, 2021, and Bernadette Maxine, born on September 3, 2024.